mischnic/python-ci/README.md

 		alias /path/to/python-ci/;
 	}

 If you only want the api and webhook without the web interface, then you don't need a seperate webserver.
-In that case, change `'localhost'` in [this](https://github.com/mischnic/python-ci/blob/b5d7e55e94ac528c41a8e30fe6297d768cb244d9/python-ci.py#L323) line to `''`, so the server will be reachable not only from localhost. (i.e. via `192.168.0.4:8000/Maths/svg`)
+In that case, change `'localhost'` in [this](https://github.com/mischnic/python-ci/blob/b5d7e55e94ac528c41a8e30fe6297d768cb244d9/python-ci.py#L323) line to `''`, so that the server will be reachable not only from localhost.

+If the server is in your local network and your router doesn't support [NAT loopback](https://en.wikipedia.org/wiki/NAT_loopback) alias [Hairpinning](https://en.wikipedia.org/wiki/Hairpinning) (meaning that trying to access `ci.example.com` in the same network as the server causes a `ERR_CONNECTION_REFUSED`) then you have to add `ci.example.com*` to the `server_name` directive.
+This enables you to access the server under `ci.example.com.192.168.0.2.nip.io` with `192.168.0.2` being the IP of the server.

+As an alternative (more elegant but more difficult to set up) you could set up an DNS server in your local network on computer, which is always running, and make it respond to `ci.example.com` with the local IP adress of your server.